YanWittmann/math-eval/doc/guide/md/basics/indentation_statements.md

     10
 ```

-In the next two cases, it would obviously make sense to indent the follow-up lines by a bit, but for the demonstration,
+As you can see in the next example, the operators and `.` make the lines go into a single statement, even though they
-they all hava the same and are still treated as single statements:
+have the same indentation:

 ```result=15;;;[4, 16, 36, 64, 100]
 result